FarhanAliRaza/Burak/README.md

 ---------
 ## About the Project
-I started to build this mvp for my startup in 2019 then I did not even launched it.
+I started to build this mvp for my startup in 2019 but then I did not even launched it.
 Because it required a large capital.
 But I learnt a lot of stuff from this web app.
 It taught me few things about startups, plan first build later and why business plans matter in a startup pitch :).
 It really helped me to learn Django.I built this in urdu so that it will be easier for local people to understand.
 It is not complete, it was Just an MVP.

 ---------